In this video you'll learn:

 It’s very common in the fund industry.
 When a manager performs well, even over a short period of time, we assume they will carry on outperforming in the future.

-AO: The legendary Bond King Bill Gross is an example of that where he was very well regarded for being a successful bond fund manager because a certain set of economic scenarios presented themselves and they happened to have favoured his particular investment style, and then of course that dispensation came to an end, a different environment presented itself and he wasn’t able to replicate or maintain that level of outperformance, and then he moved to another firm, that didn’t help.
+Abraham Okusanya: The legendary Bond King Bill Gross is an example of that where he was very well regarded for being a successful bond fund manager because a certain set of economic scenarios presented themselves and they happened to have favoured his particular investment style, and then, of course, that dispensation came to an end, a different environment presented itself and he wasn’t able to replicate or maintain that level of outperformance, and then he moved to another firm, that didn’t help.

 But it didn’t stop the media, investors, private investors, institutional investors and indeed advisers from continuing to give him the regard that he had earned as a result of that.

-AO: The investment management business is really at the heart of it, a marketing business.
+Abraham Okusanya: The investment management business is really at the heart of it, a marketing business.
 The investment management industry has a huge, huge budget.
-And, they are prepared to spend that money to persuade ordinary investors, financial advisers, and indeed the media, to not the look at the evidence but to focus on the hype.
+And, they are prepared to spend that money to persuade ordinary investors, financial advisers, and indeed the media, to not look at the evidence but to focus on the hype.

 What we know works in the long term as far as investing is concerned, it is really simple: invest in the long run, stay invested, diversify broadly, it’s been described as ‘watching paint dry', right?